What you need to know

 What happens at an Investigative Inspection

-A Tarion representative will assess the claim item, gather information about the item from you and your builder, and determine whether there is a health and safety issue, emergency, or other extraordinary circumstance.
+A Tarion representative will assess the claim item, gather information about the item from you and your builder, and determine whether there is a health and safety issue, emergency, or other extraordinary circumstances.
 After the inspection, Tarion will send an Investigative Inspection Report to you and your builder setting out Tarion's assessment.

 There are four possible outcomes from an Investigative Inspection.
 The outcomes and necessary actions are outlined below: